 The answer is in how you define what a "dream marriage" looks like.
-If you imagine a scenario where you and your significant other greet each other with nothing but smiles, arguments never happen, financial troubles never rock your boat, and everything is always 50/50, then in all likelihood, you will be disappointed.
+If you imagine a scenario where you and your significant other greet each other with nothing but smiles, arguments never happen, financial troubles never rock your boat, and everything is always 50/50, then you will likely be disappointed.
 Nothing is "perfect," and that includes marriage, no matter how compatible you and your spouse seem.

 Being endlessly happy does not necessarily mean you are in a "dream marriage."
 In fact, a marriage that works is one that overcomes obstacles, bounces back from difficult times, maintains honesty and trust, and has a deep emotional connection to thrive on.
 The idea of a "dream marriage" changes from person to person, so if you and your loved one have a different goal of what you want your relationship to look like, having that ideal marriage will be that much harder to achieve.

 A "dream marriage" is possible, but it does take work.
 It is not something that happens on its own, nor can it be forced.
-If you and your spouse want to achieve a fulfilling relationship that works for the long-term, there are somethings you should keep in mind.
+If you and your spouse want to achieve a fulfilling relationship that works for the long-term, there are some things you should keep in mind.
 Remembering these truths will get you on the road to the "dream marriage" you desire.

 Marriage Takes Work